KemAdrian/ArgumentationOnMeaning/README.md

 ```
 Oracle : switch roles, agent boby in defense and agent adam in attack (ArgumentationStartState)
    > The discussion's variables have been initialized
-   > A new discussion about label:chair* and label:chair° has been created
+   > A new discussion about label:chair* and label:chairÂ° has been created
    > The relation between the two concepts is seen as Incorrect

 Oracle : switch roles, agent adam in defense and agent boby in attack (ArgumentationStartState)
-   > A new discussion about label:chair* and label:chair° has been created
+   > A new discussion about label:chair* and label:chairÂ° has been created
    > The relation between the two concepts is seen as Incorrect

 ```